Applied musicology and performance

 Course Description

 Musical iconography encompasses the study of music depictions in the visual arts.
 It is extremely useful for the study of medieval music as it can offer us information about performers, musical instruments, and performance practices omitted in contemporaneous music sources and treatises.
 However, medieval images are not “photographic” in nature.
 They respond to complex visual conventions shared between their creators and audiences, which are rather foreign to modern viewers.
-For this reason, the music iconographer has to develop a “period eye” to ensure a precise interpretation of the music data recorded in medieval art.
+For this reason, the music iconographer has to develop a “period eye” to ensure a precise interpretation of the musical data recorded in medieval art.
 To this end, medieval images have to be placed within specific artistic styles and trends, in relation to textual sources, and in the social and cultural contexts of their creators, sponsors, and audiences.

 In this course, students will: